kahaaga/UncertainData.jl/docs/src/index.md

 for uncertain values.
 Computations are done using a [resampling approach](resampling/resampling_overview).

 ## Statistics on uncertain datasets

-Statistics on uncertain datasets are computed using a resampling approach, and can be computed either by sampling values and datasets independently or by using models
+Statistics on uncertain datasets are computed using a resampling approach:

 - [Core statistics](uncertain_statistics/core_stats/core_statistics.md)
 - [Hypothesis tests](uncertain_statistics/hypothesistests/hypothesis_tests_overview.md)

+## Resampling

+[Resampling](resampling/resampling_overview.md) is done by drawing random numbers from the furnishing distributions/populations of the uncertain value(s), using one of the [`resample`](@ref) methods.

+[Individual uncertain values](resampling/resampling_uncertain_values) may be sampled as they are, or after first applying [sampling constraints](sampling_constraints/available_constraints.md) on the underlying distributions/populations.

+[Collections of uncertain values](resampling/resampling_uncertain_datasets.md).
+Resampling collections can be done assuming no sequential dependence for your data, or by applying sequential sampling models.
+During this process [sampling constraints](sampling_constraints/available_constraints.md) can be applied element-wise or on entire collections.

 ## Basic workflow